3.4 Million Homeowners Skip Payments. But Many Are Scared, Say Congress Needs To Act

 "We absolutely need Congress to step in here, so that there's a simple clear path," she says.
 "The simplest, the easiest thing to do for people who've missed mortgage payments is simply to put those payments on the back end."

 That way, she says, Reich and lots of other homeowners wouldn't have to be scared about being treated unfairly later and winding up in foreclosure.
-In fact, a bill was just introduced in Congress that would require lenders to tack the deferred mortgage payments on to the back end of the loan, extending the borrower's repayment period.
+In fact, a bill was just introduced in Congress that would require lenders to tack the deferred mortgage payments onto the back end of the loan, extending the borrower's repayment period.

 A bipartisan group of state prosecutors is now also calling for much the same thing — allowing struggling homeowners to move the payments to the back of the loan term after the forbearance period.